rufatpro/gonka-docs/docs/wallet/create_a_new_gonka_account_new.md

                 <a href="/images/keplr_mobile_recovery_phrase.PNG" target="_blank"><img src="/images/keplr_mobile_recovery_phrase.PNG" style="width:auto; height:337.5px;"></a>

                 DO NOT share your recovery phrase with ANYONE.
 Anyone with your recovery phrase can have full control over your assets.
-Please stay vigilant against phishing attacks at all times.
 Back up the phrase safely.
 You will never be able to restore your account without your recovery phrase.

                 <a href="/images/keplr_mobile_recovery_phrase_step_1.PNG" target="_blank"><img src="/images/keplr_mobile_recovery_phrase_step_1.PNG" style="width:auto; height:337.5px;"></a>